 If you’re reading this, you have access to an Internet connection which also means that you have the ability to learn virtually anything you set your mind to!
 This post is a primer on the basic tools that you can employ to learn things from just about any discipline.

-Google is probably the most powerful learning tool we have today.
+Google and YouTube are probably the two most powerful learning tools we have today.
 Google will help you to find the sites you need to learn the foundations of the topic you are learning.
 Use these search templates to get the best results (fill in the ‘…’ with whatever topic or skill you’re trying to learn):

 - “How to …”

 - “… tutorial”